stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

-wise so we do end up having to get something that is not just incentives but deterrents. the only reason you can have a national park is because the incentive for logging is stopped by a deterrent called the rule of law that says, we're not going to cut these trees down. and yet the problem is, if we're trying to prevent dead zones in oceans from where no one country's putting all of the nitrogen there, it's coming from lots of areas or putting [6236](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=6236.16s)
+wise so we do end up having to get something that is not just incentives but deterrents. the only reason you can have a national park is because the incentive for logging is stopped by a deterrent called the rule of law that says, we're not going to cut these trees down. and yet the problem is, if we're trying to prevent [[dead zone|dead zones]] in oceans from where no one country's putting all of the nitrogen there, it's coming from lots of areas or putting [6236](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=6236.16s)

 all of the trash or forever chemicals or whatever